 Laura shook her head.
 The plastic clock said that it was time to go back to work, but she didn't want to go.
 She didn't think she'd have much choice though, because right then Marlon entered.

 "Hey gang," he said.
 He took a cigarette packet from his jacket, then remembered that Ms Shan had reinstated 'no smoking'.
-He sighed as deeply as a man whose favourite football team had disowned him in favour of his ex-wife.
+He sighed as deeply as a man whose favourite football team had disowned him.
 "Oh, Carlos, you remember I was telling you about the missing pulleys?"

 Laura froze.
 Damn it, why hadn't she gone back to work while she'd had the chance?
 She sat as still as she could and stared at her empty keep-cup, trying not to let her culpability show.